sajjadpoores/me/goals/readme.md

 # MY GOALS

+## introduction
+Here, I'm going to talk about my goals, in fact I think my goals are in several levels, there are some main goals which are very general and other goals are sub-goals of these goals.

 ## Main Goals
 1. Finding my purpose in life.
 2. Gain self-steem (enough to be able to give a speach in front of many many many people).